State Migration

 - Run

-terraform init - Answer "yes" to migrate back
+terraform init -migrate-state - Answer "yes" to migrate back

-The state in Stategraph is preserved and can be re-migrated later.
+The state in Stategraph is preserved and can be re-migrated later if needed.

 Troubleshooting